-2.1.1 Validation
+1.1.1 Validation

 Figure 1 shows all co-located EMMA and TCCON retrievals used for validation.
 Additionally, it includes all co-locations of the individual algorithms contributing to EMMA.
 The overall statistics per contributing algorithm are summarized in Table 2.
-Table 3 shows the validation summary specifically for EMMA v3.1 CO2, i.e., the XCO2_EMMA product.
-The results are valid for the time periods covered by the individual algorithms but starting in 2009, respectively.
+Table 3 shows the validation summary specifically for EMMA v4.1 CO2, i.e., the XCO2_EMMA product.
+The results are valid for the time periods covered by the individual algorithms but earliest starting in 2009, respectively.

-The individual algorithms have a single measurement precision in the range of 1.74ppm (ACOS) - 2.30ppm (NIES v02).
-EMMA has a single measurement precision of 1.92ppm.
-EMMA's combined regional and seasonal biases (0.58ppm) are on the lower end of the range of the individual algorithms (0.43ppm for BESD to 1.00ppm for PPDF-S).
+The individual algorithms have a single measurement precision in the range of 1.33ppm (NASA) - 2.12ppm (NIES).
+EMMA has a single measurement precision of 1.31ppm.
+EMMA's combined regional and seasonal biases (0.56ppm) are on the lower end of the range of the individual algorithms (0.42ppm for FOCAL to 1.02ppm for PPDF-S).

 Figure 2 (left) shows the anomaly of station biases of the used algorithms.
-One can see that most satellite retrievals have a high bias of about 0.3ppm - 1.0ppm at the Sodankylä, Garmisch-Partenkirchen, Bremen, and Karlsruhe TCCON sites and low bias of similar magnitude at Lamont and the southern hemispheric sites Darwin and Wollongong.
+One can see that most satellite retrievals have a high bias of about 0.3ppm - 1.0ppm at the Sodankylä, Bremen, Karlsruhe, Orleans, and Garmisch-Partenkirchen TCCON sites and low bias of similar magnitude at Park Falls, Lamont and the southern hemispheric sites Darwin and Wollongong.
 This feature considerably contributes to the algorithms station-to-station bias statistics.
 Currently, it is unclear whether this discrepancy comes from the satellite retrievals or the TCCON.

-The drift analysis in Figure 2 (right) shows more or less small negative trends (typically below -0.1ppm/a) for most algorithms at the sites Lamont and Wollongong and positive trends of the same magnitude for most algorithms at Orleans and Bremen.
+The drift analysis in Figure 2 (right) shows more or less small negative trends (typically below -0.1ppm/a) for most algorithms at the sites Lamont, Darwin, and Wollongong and positive trends of the same magnitude for most algorithms at Orleans.
 This is a bit surprising because some of the sites are located in similar latitude bands.

 Figure 3 shows the smoothed average residual difference (satellite - TCCON) which is not explained by station bias, seasonal bias, and/or linear drift.
-The year-to-year stability computed from the variability of the average is in the range of 0.27ppm/a (ACOS) and 0.50ppm/a (NIES v02bc).
-EMMA's year-to-year stability of 0.29ppm/a lies at the lower end of this range.
+The year-to-year stability computed from the variability of the average is in the range of 0.21ppm/a (NASA) and 0.38ppm/a (RemoTeC and PPDF-S).
+EMMA's year-to-year stability is 0.34ppm/a.